matiasngf/creative-dev-challenge/docs/hooks-and-stores.md

 `yScroll`, the current scroll position.
 It will re-render the component every time it changes.

-`yScrollRef`, a ref that can be used to get the current scroll position without re-rendering the component (usefull for uniforms).
+`yScrollRef`, a ref that can be used to get the current scroll position without re-rendering the component (useful for uniforms).

 ## useScreenSizeStore